BigDataBoutique/presto-cloud-deploy/terraform-aws/README.md

 * `subnet_ids` - the IDs of the VPC to launch the cluster in, as described above.
 * `public_facing` - whether or not the coordinator node should be open to the internet.
 The default and the highly recommended value is `false`.
 * `additional_security_groups` - here you add IDs for security groups you want to add to the coordinator load balancer so your clients (e.g. Redash, applications, etc) can access the coordinator for querying.
-* `count_clients` - number of client nodes with Redash and Apache Superset installed, with configured admin user and datasource pointing to the Presto cluster.
+* `count_clients` - number of client nodes with Redash and Apache Superset installed, with configured admin user and datasource pointing to the Trino cluster.
 Default is `0`.
 * `clients_lb_subnets` - list of subnet IDs to attach to the clients load balancer.
 At least two subnets from different availability zones must be provided.

 We recommend using `tfvars` file to override all variables and configurations, see https://www.terraform.io/intro/getting-started/variables.html#from-a-file for more details.

-You must create at least one client to generate the credentials to access the Presto UI.
+You must create at least one client to generate the credentials to access the Trino UI.

 You can launch workers and spot-workers (workers which run on spot-instances).